ayomidedaniel1/ayomidedaniel1/README.md

 ### Hi there 👋.
 I'm Ayomide.

-I'm a Fullstack Developer 👩‍💻 with expertise on the client side of the web.
+I'm a Software engineer 👩‍💻 with expertise on the client side of the web.

 ### 🚀 My skills